 The value of a swap contract is equal to the obligation (or rights) under the swap contract, which will generally be equal to the net amounts to be paid or received under the contract based upon the relative values of the positions held by each party to the contract as determined by the applicable independent, third party pricing agent.

-Exchange-traded options are valued at the last reported sales price on the exchange on which they are listed.
-If there is no such reported sale on the valuation date, long positions are valued at the most recent bid price, and short positions are valued at the most recent ask price.
+Exchange-traded options, except as discussed below for FLEX options, are valued at the closing price in the market in which they are principally traded.
+If no closing price is available, exchange-traded options are valued at the mean of their most recent bid and asked price, if available, and otherwise at their closing bid price.
 Over-the-counter ("OTC") options are valued based upon prices determined by the applicable independent, third party pricing agent.
-Futures are valued at the settlement price established by the board of trade on which they are traded.
-Foreign currency forward contracts are valued at the current day's interpolated foreign exchange rate, as calculated using the current day's spot rate and the 30-, 60-, 90- and 180-day forward rates provided by an independent pricing agent.
+FLEX (short for flexible) options are normally valued using a model-based price provided by a third-party pricing vendor.
+On days when a trade in a FLEX options occurs, the trade price will be used to value such FLEX options in lieu of the model price.